 Effective January 1, 2021, the University changed its medical insurance for Medicare eligible retirees from a cost-plus arrangement with Anthem to a fully insured option with United Healthcare.
-Retirees and dependents who are not eligible for Medicare continue to participate in the Anthem cost-plus plans along with active employees.
+On January 1, 2024, USI also moved from Anthem to United Healthcare for its cost-plus medical plans offered to retirees and dependents who are not eligible for Medicare and active employees.
 Dental insurance is provided to all eligible retirees from Paramount Dental (formerly HRI).
 Effective January 1, 2023, the University changed providers for retiree life insurance, moving from Standard Insurance Company to Sun Life Assurance Company of Canada.

-Employees covered by benefit terms - At June 30, 2023, the following employees were covered by the benefit terms.
+Employees covered by benefit terms - At June 30, 2024, the following employees were covered by the benefit terms.

-Inactive employees or beneficiaries currently receiving medical/dental benefit payments 289 Inactive employees or beneficiaries currently receiving life insurance benefit payments Inactive employees entitled to but not yet receiving medical/dental benefit payments 0 Inactive employees entitled to but not yet receiving life insurance benefit payments Active employees eligible for medical/dental 238 Active employees eligible for life insurance Total 527 Total
+Inactive employees or beneficiaries currently receiving medical/dental benefit payments 323 Inactive employees entitled to but not yet receiving medical/dental benefit payments 0 Active employees eligible for medical/dental 196 Total 519